debrian11/elegoo_project/GUI/README.md

 # GUI Overview
-Python Tkinter GUI that opens 2 windows;
+Python Tkinter GUI that opens 2 windows:
 - Window 1
     - Telemetry data for motor and sensors
     - Turn on or off video stream